2017 CSA AGREEMENT & DETAILS

 How do I sign up?

 Like the Farmers, by participating in the CSA, customers not only reap the rewards but share the risks in agriculture.
 However, because of the large quantity of different crops we grow, what will be a difficult year for one item will be an exceptional year for another item.
 We also do multiple plantings of many crops.
-Please be aware before committing to the program that we do not refund shares due to any force major events, such as but not limited to weather damage or Mother Nature’s whims.
+Please be aware before committing to the program that we do not refund shares due to any force majeure events, such as but not limited to weather damage or Mother Nature’s whims.

-We are optimistic that this endeavor again will benefit both the customers and the farm and we look forward to sharing a wonderful season with you.
+We are optimistic that this endeavor again will benefit both the customers and the farm and we look forward to sharing a wonderful season with you

 LIVE WELL LAUGH OFTEN LOVE MUCH